Tap To Call Now

 Faulty Parts

-While trucking companies and operators are typically responsible for accidents, some cases result in third-party liability claims due to defective or improperly installed parts.
+While trucking companies and operators are typically responsible for accidents, some cases result in third-party product liability claims due to defective or improperly installed parts.
 Brakes, suspension systems, hydraulics, tires, lights, and trailer hitches are just a few of the parts that are vulnerable to manufacturing defects.

 Common Injuries in Tractor-Trailer Accidents